logo

 Do only male cats spray?

-When an intact male sprays urine, it will have the characteristic tom cat smell that is very strong and unmistakable.
+When an intact male sprays urine, it will have the characteristic tom cat smell that is very strong and unmistakably pungent.

-Un-neutered male cats will usually start urine spraying behavior once they reach sexual maturity.
-The age at which a tom cat sexually matures can vary greatly but in general it occurs between 5 and 12 months.
+Un-neutered male cats will usually start urine spraying behavior once they reach sexual maturity, usually at doors and windows.
+The age at which a tom cat sexually matures can vary greatly but in general it occurs between 6 and 9 months.
 Many factors can affect at which age a male cat starts spraying.
 Male cats in multi-cat households or in close proximity to other cats are more likely to spray at a younger age.

 Spraying is territorial and can also be stress related.
 Castration of males or spaying of females can reduce the cat’s motivation for spraying.